 - A lot of our fruits and vegetables are sourced directly with the organic growers.
 This enables the highest quality of freshness as the ingredients avoid cold storage, markets, and individual retailers, all delaying the time that you get to consume the products.
 If they are not sent fresh to us, they are often snap frozen on the day of harvesting.

-- Once the ingredients are ready for packaging, they are heated to under 100 degrees Celsius for only a few minutes, in order to further avoid nutrient loss.
+- Once the ingredients are ready for packaging, they are heated, in order to further avoid nutrient loss.
 This process also preserves the product in the pouch.

 Are the pouches gluten free?